telehash/TMesh/TMesh.md

 To operate as a mesh network, each mote maintains a list of its radio neighbors and shares that list with each of them for discovery.
 This list is called a mote's `neighborhood` and contains mostly soft-knock neighbors with a few hard-knock only neighbors to maximize connectivity.

-Every mote calculates its own `Z` index, a uint8_t value that represents the resources it has available to assist with the mesh.
+Every mote calculates its own `z-index`, a uint8_t value that represents the resources it has available to assist with the mesh.
 It will vary based on the battery level or fixed power, as well as if the mote has greater network access (is an internet bridge) or is well located (based on configuration).

-The mote with the highest `Z` in any neighborhood is known as the `local leader`.
+The mote with the highest `z-index` in any neighborhood is known as the `local leader`.

 # Protocol Definition